jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/DeviceRegistration.md

 Whether you're working with completely new devices or re-using existing ones, to register them with Microsoft Managed Desktop, you'll need to prepare a comma-delimited (CSV) file.
 This file should include the following information for each device:

+>Note: This format is for self-service only.
+Partners have a different format documented [Somewhere else LINK].

 [//]: # (I see a mention in the Word outline of this CSV file being different depending on the "actor"--can you clarify?)
+(Pretty different - the fields for Manufacturer, Model, and Serial have to be EXACT matches, and Hardware Hash is not required at all.)

 - Device manufacturer (example: Microsoft) {how picky is this?
 Does "Microsoft" work as well as "Microsoft Corporation"?
 Does it have to match items in the registry or msinfo32 or something?}
 - Device model (example: Surface Laptop)